01 of 10

 - Affordable fall getaways at Ohio State Park lodges

-Ohio's lodges offer resortlike amenities, a raft of sports from hiking to geocaching that are perfect for families, amid lush green woods and parks.
+Ohio's lodges offer resortlike amenities, a raft of sports from hiking to geocaching that is perfect for families, amid lush green woods and parks.

 - Why September is the best month to visit Orlando